 How Much Time Do You Need in La Paz

 La Paz is a fascinating city and one that required a bit of time to get to know.
-Considering that the city is located at over 3,600 m, you’ll need a few days to acclimatize to the altitude.
-Even walking down the street will be challenging, so take it easy for the first few days.
+But before tackling any of the fun things to do in La Paz Bolivia, you’ll need a few days to acclimatize to the altitude.
+The city is located at over 3,600 m so even walking down the street will be challenging.
+Take it easy for the first day or so.
 Drink lots of water, get lots of rest and do only 1-2 hours of sightseeing for the first day or two.

 Additional two days will allow you to explore the city, visiting museums, churches, plazas and spending some time shopping at the markets.
 Add another day for each one of the attractions outside the city.

-We suggest at least 2-4 days exploring La Paz and its surroundings, but if time allows, 1 week or more is ideal.
+We suggest at least 2-4 days exploring the city, the Moon Valley La Paz and its surroundings, but if time allows, 1 week or more is ideal.

 Can’t splurge on that much time in La Paz?
 Here are a few guides that might help you plan a quicker visit to Bolivia’s capital.